 Lyrics from “ Snow Patrol, song is “Chasing Cars.”

-This song always reminded me, and other members of my family of Bianca.
+This song always reminded me, and other members of my family…of my dear daughter, Bianca.
 She was so delighted when you climbed into the bed beside her, and just took the time.
 Maybe you held her hands, watched cartoons, and giggled together.
 It didn’t matter..
 You were in close proximity, and this was enough.
-This is living in the moment… I would sing to her, and she would grin big, and her infectious giggle would heal my aching heart…. for that moment.
+This is living in the here and now.
+I would sing to her, and she would grin big, and her infectious giggle would heal my aching heart…. for that moment.

 It’s the same with Mum.
 As I lay beside her, there’s no place I’d rather be, than singing hymns and doing leg lifts.
 This is the good stuff right smack in the middle of the kaos.